wangyipengw1p/DAC-SDC-2019/Simpledet/README.md

 ```
 ```
 from_scratch = False
- # usually on DAC-SDC, we are traing from scratch, so set this to TRUE
+ # if you wang to traing from scratch, set this to TRUE.
+ # It's recommanded to train based on pre-trained coco model
 ```
 ```
 # change the annotation path to "data/coco/annotations/instances_DAC-SDC.json"